 See sense and get up to 50% off the annual cost of your contact lenses.
 Shop around specialist contact lens suppliers to slash annual costs by £100+, plus chop a third off laser eye-surgery costs.

 This is all about getting exactly the same lenses, made by the same company, with the same prescription, for less.
 Even opticians' own brands are often simply identical lenses with different packaging.
-Here are the key points:
+We've picked out some of the key points to consider.

 Some dodge UK regulations by shipping your lenses from overseas.
 Yet be aware that if you buy from overseas, you lose your UK consumer rights and have far less protection if something goes wrong.